ftsrg/codemodel-rifle/docs/about-ecmascript-6-modules.md

 ### Distinct cases of import-export on AST-/ASG-level

 We distinguish different import-export *syntaxes* (above) from different import-export *cases*.
 We do not care about the syntax, we are only interested in the AST- (and thus ASG-) representation of a certain case.
 The individual cases are detailed below.
-Within a case, all syntaxes are represented in the same way.
+Within a case, all syntaxes are AST-indifferent.

 #### Export cases